processmining-in-logistics/psm/docs/repairing_event_logs.md

 ![PSM 1.2.x](/docs/figures/psm_overlaid.png)

 Each 'region' can be better visible by highlighting it through moving the mouse pointer at the top point of the region.
-In this case also the griund truth segment is drawn as a thick black dashed line (see the figure above).
+In this case also the ground truth segment is drawn as a thick black dashed line (see the figure above).

 In the next section, some examples of performance spectra and load are provided.